A new fee and new rewards make this account a very different proposition. Should you ditch it?

 Vue cinema tickets can vary between a fiver through to well over a tenner – it all depends on where you live.

 Now if you have an expensive Vue cinema near you and go once a month then the return starts to look a lot better.
 Say your tickets are £10 that’s an annual reward worth £120.
 If tickets are £12 it’s worth £144.
-It’s likely the highest paying reward after you factor in the £60 you’d not be earning in cashback or savings if your money was elsewhere.

 The code you’ll get each month can also be used for more expensive 3D screenings too, increasing the value (though I’m not a fan).
 It’s possible you might be able to combine it with other offers and savings too.

 Even so it’s possible to save on cinema tickets in lots of different ways, such as 2-for-1 tickets with Meerkat Movies, and deals like this could work out as a better option.
 Here’s my guide to the best ways to save at the cinema.

 Digital movie rentals